 SVBG was created out of interest arising within the Southside Virginia Master Gardeners organization to create demonstration gardens for the region and to educate citizens about gardening as a lifestyle.

 The SVBG Board of Directors is working with Master Gardeners, horticultural and forest professionals as well as landscape architects and designers to develop plans for the development of the sites and very much wants this to be a community and regional project.
 "We are attempting this out of a desire to leave the region of Virginia we love with a lasting legacy."
-At this stage we need members willing to help with the design process.
-Specifically we are looking to define such areas as the following:

 For more information visit the SVGB Web site or email Charles Stallard